mienaikoe/ziyu/Chapters/3-3-Chapter17.md

 <!-- Merchant's Quarter -->

   The city opened upon a wide pier of a bustling market full of merchants on small ships.
 Their bows curled into large arcs and narrowed to a pillar to hold bobbing brass oil lanterns at their ends.
 To Melna they looked like some sort of firebreathing spirits of the sea, come to join with Rudjanese society.
-Beyond the pier lie a small island upon which a great stone tower was built.
+Beyond the pier, an island of tall trees and lush grasses supported a great wooden tower that must have been built in the beginning, but had clear signs of repair over the years.
+Perhaps the entire city had been replaced over generations of maintainers, but there was no one person who knew.
 She paused to take in the view of the golden city she had only been to but a few times.
 The red twilight of this place had always complimented the lanterns, but somehow the dimming of Ara seemed to paint everything with a little bit life.

   "Hey Linyu, have some of this," yelled Pomri from the side of the pier.
 She had already bought some grilled shellfish on a stick to eat and handed Linyu a kebab of hae own.
 Thi showed none of hae usual reluctance to take it.